This week saw ASIC take action against fraudulent operators, an aggregator exec take on a new role and resurgence of low-doc lending.

 to a $110 million home loan fraud conspiracy.

-In more positive news, the MFAA
+In more positive news, the MFAA announced the appointment

-executive director Malcolm Watkins
+of AFG executive director Malcolm Watkins

 to its board.
 The move follows the recent announcement that Cynthia Grisbrook would take over as chairman.